NVIDIA/aistore/sdk/python/README.md

 client.etl().list()
 ```

-Finally, once finished with the ETLs, we cleanup by stopping the ETLs with `stop` and substenquently deleting the ETLs with `delete()`:
+Once completely finished with the ETLs, we cleanup (for storage) by stopping the ETLs with `stop` and substenquently deleting the ETLs with `delete`:

 ```python
 # Stop ETLs